Mohyoo/Gemini-Py-CLI/README.md

 the program.
 3. Press 'Enter' to add a new line to your prompt.
 4. Press 'ESC' then 'Enter' to send.
+5. Type 'help' for more details (It's not too long, just 1 min reading).

 #### 4) Limitations:
 1. Tables with many columns will appear chaotic.